unraid/docs/docs/unraid-os/manual/storage-management.md

-If you are at all unsure on the best way to proceed it is often a good idea to make a post in the forums and attach your system's diagnostics zip file (obtained via Tools-\>Diagnostics) so you can get feedback on your issue.
+If you are at all unsure on the best way to proceed it is often a good idea to make a post in the forums and attach your system's diagnostics zip file (obtained via Tools → Diagnostics) so you can get feedback on your issue.

 ## Checking a File System